dij0s/PETAL/thesis/bachelor_thesis.typ

 The latter leverages language models to mimic expert judgment, assessing the response against a set of predefined criteria.
 This approach provides a scalable and consistent alternative to human evaluation.

 Unlike human experts which may emphasize different aspects depending on their interpretation or even mood, language model evaluation is driven by clear rules, ensuring consistency and uniformity across all cases.
-The G-Eval, as introduced in the #ref(<state_of_art>, supplement: it => it.body) section, metric summarizes the score of the criteria and quantifies the quality of the response.
+The G-Eval metric, as introduced in the #ref(<state_of_art>, supplement: it => it.body) section, summarizes the score of the criteria and quantifies the quality of the response.

-The criteria are defined as follows:
+The criteria for the LLM-as-a-judge benchmarking framework are defined as follows:
 1. Data interpretation: assesses whether the response uses only relevant data, maintains mathematical accuracy, distinguishes energy types, preserves units, and handles zero values correctly.
 2. Methodology alignment:
   - For factual queries: checks clear data analysis, insight identification and avoidance of proper plannification.